Build vs. Buy, that’s the problem.

 Most tools will offer you great discounts in this use case, but still, it could end up being expensive.

-Prices will also increase exponentially on the build side tho’.
+Prices will also increase exponentially on the build side, tho’.
 The development will be more complex to be reliable at those volumes.
-Infrastructure will need to be adequately scaled, security and maintenance will eat up more resources.
+Infrastructure will need to be adequately scaled, and security and maintenance will eat up more resources.

 When should you buy a Lead Scoring System?

 I might be biased, but honestly, I think buying a lead scoring system is the best way to go for most businesses.

 Lead scoring is a critical component of the sales and marketing team’s collaboration and, when done right, can quickly unlock revenue acceleration.

 When your business gets to the point where you understand you need a lead scoring system to improve your sales team efficiency, it’s usually too late, and you’re already leaving money on the table.
 Your sales team needs leads coming from marketing scored as soon as possible!